 Usually the parent with custody can claim the exemption for the child.
 However, the parents may agree to claim the child exemption on alternate years.
 In that case, the parent with custody needs to sign IRS Form 8332, Release of Claim to Exemption.
 Whether or not you are taking the exemption for the child, you may still file as "head of household."

 Can a child have a say in a custody decision?

 Courts will sometimes listen to the wishes of older children.
 Courts rarely take into account the wishes of very young children.
 Children who are 16 years or older may petition the court themselves for a change in custody.

 Read the Law: Md.
 Code, Family Law § 9-103

 When do grandparents or other relatives have custody or visitation rights?

 Generally, the natural parents will have a presumptive right to custody.
-Only in cases where the parents are found to be unfit, or there are exceptional circumstances, will third parties be granted custody.
+Only in cases where the parents are found to be unfit or there are exceptional circumstances, will third parties be granted custody.
 At any time after a divorce, grandparents may petition the court for visitation rights.
-Read the Law: Md.
-FAMILY LAW § 9-102
+See the article on Visitation and Custody Rights for Non-Parents.

 What happens if the non-custodial parent refuses to return the child to the parent with custody?